-As of October 25, 2012, sponsored spouses or partners must live with their sponsor in a legitimate relationship for two years from the day they get their permanent resident status in Canada.
+Sponsored spouses or partners, as of October 25, 2012, are required to live with their sponsor in a legal relationship for two years from the day they get their permanent resident status in Canada.

 This applies to you if:

-- You and your sponsor have been in a relationship for two years or less,
+- You and your sponsor have been in a relationship for two years or less

-- You have no children in common and
+- You have no children in command

-- common-law or conjugal partner, or
+- Your common-law or conjugal partner

-- dependent children
+- Your dependent children

-- support your relative financially and
+- Support your relative financially

 Super Visa (Parents)

-To be eligible for the super visa, applicants must be the parents and grandparents of Canadian citizens or permanent residents.
-Dependants of parents and grandparents are not eligible for the super visa.
-However, they can apply for a regular visitor visa.
-The super visa applicants must also be found admissible to Canada and meet some other conditions.
+To be eligible for the super visa, candidates should be Canadian citizens or permanent residents’ parents and grandparents.
+Their dependents of parents and grandparents are not qualified to receive a super visa.
+However, they can always for a regular visitor visa.
+The super visa applicants should be found permissible to Canada and meet other conditions as well.

 - The purpose of the visit